Best Crypto Wallets in Canada 2025

 What Are Cold Wallets and When Should You Use Them?

 Cold wallets are offline storage solutions for cryptocurrencies, offering maximum security.
-Cold wallets are best used for:
+Cold wallets are best suited for:

 • Large crypto holdings – Protect significant amounts from online threats.